Brasilagro - Cia Bras de Prop Agricolas Stock Gives Every Indication Of Being Modestly Overvalued

 Link: These companies may deliever higher future returns at reduced risk.

-Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
-Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
-Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
+It is always important to check the financial strength of a company before buying its stock.
+Investing in companies with poor financial strength have a higher risk of permanent loss.
+Looking at the cash-to-debt ratio and interest coverage is a great way to understand the financial strength of a company.
 Brasilagro - Cia Bras de Prop Agricolas has a cash-to-debt ratio of 0.36, which is in the middle range of the companies in the industry of Consumer Packaged Goods.
-GuruFocus ranks the overall financial strength of Brasilagro - Cia Bras de Prop Agricolas at 5 out of 10, which indicates that the financial strength of Brasilagro - Cia Bras de Prop Agricolas is fair.
+The overall financial strength of Brasilagro - Cia Bras de Prop Agricolas is 5 out of 10, which indicates that the financial strength of Brasilagro - Cia Bras de Prop Agricolas is fair.
 This is the debt and cash of Brasilagro - Cia Bras de Prop Agricolas over the past years:

 Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
 Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
 Brasilagro - Cia Bras de Prop Agricolas has been profitable 8 over the past 10 years.
 Over the past twelve months, the company had a revenue of $117.7 million and earnings of $0.495 a share.
 Its operating margin is 29.00%, which ranks better than 97% of the companies in the industry of Consumer Packaged Goods.
 Overall, the profitability of Brasilagro - Cia Bras de Prop Agricolas is ranked 7 out of 10, which indicates fair profitability.
 This is the revenue and net income of Brasilagro - Cia Bras de Prop Agricolas over the past years: